Speed Skating Canada

 Safe Sport

-Speed Skating Canada is committed to fostering a safe and inclusive environment — one free of abuse, harassment, neglect and discrimination, both on and off the ice — for athletes, coaches, officials and volunteers at all levels of our sport.
-These resources and materials are a great place to start to learn about our culture of safe sport.
+Speed Skating Canada is committed to fostering a safe and inclusive environment — one free of abuse, harassment, neglect or discrimination, both on and off the ice — for athletes, coaches, officials, volunteers and administrators at all levels of our sport.

 Questions